 Students must submit an application to a committee consisting of at least two faculty members, one of whom should be their advisor.
 The application must be approved by this committee, the Dean of the College where a majority of the coursework will be taken, and chairs of each department where credit hours are included in the proposed curriculum.
 The application should include:

-The major must include a minimum of 36 credit hours, including at least 12 credit hours of upper division courses (300- and 400 level) and a capstone experience (a senior seminar or a guided research experience).
+Major requirements: The major must included a minimum of 36 credit hours and a maximum of 48 hours, including at least 12 credit hours of upper-division courses (300- and 400-level) and a capstone experience (a senior seminar or a guided research experience).
 In addition, courses should come from at least two but not more than four academic departments; and must be taught on a regular basis to reduce reliance on directed studies (exceptions to this guideline must be approved by the chair of the department where the course is listed).

 A student should design the individualized major as early as possible, and must spend a minimum of three semesters working under an approved plan.
 Students who have a GPA below 3.0 at the time of application must seek special permission from the Dean of the College where a majority of the coursework will be taken.
 The academic advisor must meet with the student at least once each semester to review progress.